gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-01-11-ipl-data-analysis/index.md

 1. {{<newtabref title="https://github.com/gauthamchettiar/ipl-data-analysis" href="https://github.com/gauthamchettiar/ipl-data-analysis" >}} - clone this repository and keep it with you.
 2. **Make sure to look at solutions only after you have written yours down.**
-3. Code provided is written in PostgreSQL, while you are free to work with your prefered flavor of SQL.
+3. Code provided is written in PostgreSQL, while you are free to work with your preferred flavor of SQL.
 I would suggest you to install {{<newtabref title="PostgreSQL" href="https://www.postgresql.org/download/" >}} for comparing solutions.
-4. Dataset is available as part of above repositoy at {{<newtabref title="data/" href="https://github.com/gauthamchettiar/ipl-data-analysis/tree/main/data" >}} directory.
+4. Dataset is available as part of above repository at {{<newtabref title="data/" href="https://github.com/gauthamchettiar/ipl-data-analysis/tree/main/data" >}} directory.
 Provided data is a cleaned version of dataset taken from {{<newtabref title="kaggle" href="https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020" >}}
 5. You are free to look at the dataset and make sense of it on your own.
 6. You will be able to setup your PostgresSQL with required tables by following instructions in above github readme.
 7. Bonus questions are just as important as main question, try to solve both.